-The information on “Directly generated and distributed economic value” permits a different interpretation of the economic figures and demonstrates Luxottica’s ability to generate wealth and distribute it to its stakeholders, representing the link between economic and financial data and non-financial information.
-The table below outlines the overall economic value generated by the Group’s ordinary operations during the year and its breakdown in terms of the economic value distributed to its various stakeholders and the economic value retained within the organization28.
+The information on “Directly generated and distributed economic value” in the table below permits a different interpretation of the economic figures5 and outlines the overall economic value generated by the Group’s ordinary operations during the year and its breakdown in terms of the economic value distributed to its various stakeholders and the economic value retained within the organization.

-In 2017, the economic value generated, represented by net sales and financial income, came to Euro 9,175.5 million, an increase of 0.8%.
-The value generated was distributed to the Group’s various internal and external stakeholders in the following ways:
+In 2018, the economic value generated, represented by net sales and financial income, came to Euro 8,947.2 million (-2.8% from 2017).
+Of these, Euro 7,988.6 million were distributed to the Group’s various internal and external stakeholders in the following ways:

 - distribution of dividends to shareholders and interest payments on loans;

 - income tax, distributed to the public authorities;

 - support for social, cultural and sports projects and partnerships with universities in the reference communities.